Lawler-Research-Group/Lawler-Research-Group.github.io/_posts/2025-01-22-Grover's-algorithm-Blog-Post.md

 ## 2.2 Low-level (mathematical) overview of Grover's algorithm

 Initialization is an inherent simple step.
-We initialize a superposition state that uniformly covers all possible values |x\rangle within the search space of $$N=2^n$$ total elements by applying one layer of Hadamard gates $$H^\{\otimes n}$$ to each n number of qubits (Eq.
+We initialize a superposition state that uniformly covers all possible values $$|x\rangle$$ within the search space of $$N=2^n$$ total elements by applying one layer of Hadamard gates $$H^\{\otimes n}$$ to each n number of qubits (Eq.
 1).
 This produces an equal amplitude superposition over computational basis states labeled by bit strings, i.e.
 \[
 H^{\otimes n}|0\rangle^{\otimes n}=\frac{1}{\sqrt{2^n}} \sum{x=0}^{2^n-1} |x\rangle \tag{1}
 \]